|No. 5-30a||Rev. 10-3-17||Date 3-14-84|

-No vending machines, other food product sales devices or food concessions may be located or operated on the campus without authorization from the company's director of Food Service and the dean of Student Life or his/her designee.
-The use of coffee machines and refrigerators is authorized as long as they are used in a non-vending, non-commercial fashion.
+No vending machines or other food product sales devices may be located or operated on the campus without authorization from the Director of the Student Union or his/her designee.
+The use of coffee machines, refrigerators, and other small appliances, are authorized as long as they are used in a non-vending, non-commercial fashion.

-All contracted catering of food products that takes place on the campus shall be provided by the food service company.
+All contracted catering of food products that takes place on the campus shall be provided by the food service company(ies).

 D. "Pot Luck" Events

-"Pot Luck" or similar parties for employees or students are authorized as long as all of the following conditions are met:
+"Pot Luck" or similar parties for employees or students are authorized under the following conditions:

-2. Weber State kitchen or food handling facilities are not utilized
+2. Weber State University kitchen or food handling facilities are not utilized.

 F. Minor Refreshments for University Events